Hunting

 Apart from food provision, hunting can be a means of population control.
 Hunting advocates state that regulated hunting can be a necessary component of modern wildlife management, for example to help maintain a healthy proportion of animal populations within an environment's ecological carrying capacity when natural checks such as natural predators are absent or insufficient, or to provide funding for breeding programs and maintenance of natural reserves and conservation parks.
 However, excessive hunting has also heavily contributed to the endangerment, extirpation and extinction of many animals.
 Some animal rights and anti-hunting activists regard hunting as a cruel, perverse and unnecessary blood sport.
-Certain hunting practices, such as canned hunts and ludicrously paid/bribed trophy tours (especially to poor countries), are considered unethical and exploitative even by some hunters.
+Certain hunting practices, such as canned hunts and trophy tours (especially to poor countries), are considered unethical and exploitative even by some hunters.